sbabic/swupdate/doc/source/swupdate.rst

 let to extend to new image types and how they are installed.
-In fact, the scope of the parser is to retrieve which single images must be installed and how. swupdate implements "handlers" to install a single image: there are handlers to install images into UBI volumes, or to a SD card, a CFI Flash, and so on.
+In fact, the scope of the parser is to retrieve which single images must be installed and how.
+SWUpdate implements "handlers" to install a single image: there are handlers to install images into UBI volumes, or to a SD card, a CFI Flash, and so on.
 It is then easy to add an own handler if a very special installer is required.